guohaoxiang/ComplexGen/README.md

 A set of 3D models will be generated under _ComplexGen/experiments/default/vis_test/_ which can be visualized using 3D softwares like [MeshLab](https://www.meshlab.net/).

 We also provided the forwarded pickle file here (todo).
 If you want to use it, please download and unzip it under the root directory.

+### Training

+If you want to train ComplexNet from scratch, run:

+        $ python scripts/train_default.py

+By default, the ComplexNet is trained on a server with 8 V100 GPUs.
+You can change the numder of GPUs by setting the _--gpu_ flag in scripts/train_default, and change batch size by setting the _batch_size_ flag.
+The training takes about 3 days to converge.

 ## Phase 2: Complex extraction